verny-tran/PhotoClustering/README.md

 \Vert u-v \Vert = \sqrt{\sum_{i=1}^n (u_i - v_i)^2}
 $$

 While comparing the distance between two arbitrary vectors in **iOS 16** is questionable, measuring the distance between two *normalized* vectors in **iOS 17** is far more significant.
-In data analysis, a typical measure of vector similarity is the **cosine distance**, which is closely connected to the vector distance by the following formula, where $θ$ is the angle between the two vectors $u$ and $v$:
+In data analysis, a typical measure of vector similarity is the **cosine distance**, which is closely connected to the vector distance by the following formula, where *θ* is the angle between the two vectors *u* and *v*:

 $$
 distance = 1 - cos(\theta) = \frac{\Vert u-v \Vert^2}{2} = \frac{d^2}{2}